-My husband Steve, my dog Skippy and I live less than one-half mile away from Lake Pend O’reille, one of the largest fresh-water lakes in the world.
-My home town of Sandpoint is surrounded by evergreen trees, tall mountains, and the beautiful Lake Pend O’reille.
-Though I’ve traveled some, it is the most beautiful country I have ever seen.
+My husband Steve, our new puppy, Roxy and I live less than one-half mile away from Lake Pend O’reille, one of the largest fresh-water lakes in the world.
+My home town of Sandpoint, Idaho is surrounded by evergreen trees, tall mountains, and beautiful Lake Pend O’reille.
+Though I’ve traveled some, this is the most beautiful country I have ever seen.
 It is truly God’s country, and you can see His fingerprint on every part of it.

-In 1991, after a previous bad marriage, and promising myself I would never marry again, I met Steve.
-We became good friends, and in 1994 we were married.
-God used each of us as His tools to help us recover from previously bad marriage relationships.
+In 1991, after a bad marriage–and promising myself I would never marry again–I met Steve.
+We became good friends, and God used each of us as His tools to help the other person recover from previous bad marriage relationships.
+In 1994, after three years of being good friends, we decided to get married.
+Though we have struggles like any marriage, April 2nd will be our 25th Wedding Anniversary.
 God has truly blessed us!

-Steve enjoys computers, photography, riding his bike, playing the guitar and singing, watching television, and occasionally writes letters to inmates in prison, sharing the Gospel of Jesus Christ with them.
+Steve enjoys computers, photography, watching movies, riding his bike, playing the guitar and singing, and occasionally writing letters to inmates in prison, sharing the Gospel of Jesus Christ with them.

 Steve has five sons who have grown up and moved on to their own lives.
 Unfortunately, they do not come around and I haven’t had much of an opportunity to get to know them.
 But we are praying and I know God can turn this around in His time!